maplibre/maplibre-gl-js-docs/docs/pages/style-spec/expressions.md

 - Mapbox Style Specification
 prependJs:
     - "import ExpressionReference from '../../components/style-spec/expression-reference';"
-    - "import RelatedPage from '@mapbox/dr-ui/related-page';"

 ---

 The value for any [layout property](/maplibre-gl-js-docs/style-spec/layers/#layout-property), [paint property](/maplibre-gl-js-docs/style-spec/layers/#paint-property), or [filter](/maplibre-gl-js-docs/style-spec/layers/#filter) may be specified as an _expression_.
 An expression defines a formula for computing the value of the property using the _operators_ described below.
-The set of expression operators provided by Mapbox GL includes:
+The set of expression operators provided by MapLibre GL includes:

 - Mathematical operators for performing arithmetic and other operations on numeric values
 - Logical operators for manipulating boolean values and making conditional decisions